 The dangers of spam email

-You should understand what kind of emails you will receive based on how you use your email address.
+What to do if A scammer has your email address?
+You should understand what kind of spam messages you will receive based on how you use your email address.
 For example, it would be reasonably expected to receive promotional emails from an online betting site if you have recently registered for their services.
+One of the popular examples of phishing is McAfee scam email, have you come across this?
 However, it would be strange to receive such an email if you have never gambled online.
 Unfortunately, even with the best spam filters, you will still receive unwanted emails.
 This has led to more sophisticated email spam, some of which can go unnoticed if you are not careful.
-It’s important to understand that spam emails always have malicious intent, so you should be aware of the potential risks.
+It’s important to understand that spam messages always have malicious intent, so you should be aware of the potential risks.
 Some of the dangers to be aware of are the following.

 Spyware is software that allows intruders to obtain information about activities on your computer without your knowledge.
 This software can track your computer activity, emails, usernames, and passwords.
 Sometimes, enough click a malicious link to install spyware.
 In all likelihood, you won’t even know it happened.
 Usually, spyware developers do not aim at any particular group of people and deploy their networks very widely to hit as many devices as possible.
 However, in some cases, spyware may target politicians, journalists, or people who may interest the authorities.
 Consequently, everyone is potentially targeted by spyware because even the tiniest amount of data will sooner or later find its buyer.